Travel.State.Gov > International Travel > Learn About Your Destination > Greece International Travel Information

 Road Conditions and Safety: Greece has one of the highest traffic fatality rates in the European Union.
 Exercise extreme caution as both a driver and a pedestrian, and follow these tips:

-Public Transportation: Make sure you purchase and validate your ticket by touching it to the pad on the turnstile prior to boarding a bus or train.
-Inspectors randomly board public transportation to check for tickets.
-If you have no ticket, the wrong ticket, or failed to validate your ticket, you could be fined up to 60 times the basic fare.
+Public Transportation: Purchase and validate your ticket by touching it to the pad on the turnstile prior to boarding a bus or train.
+Inspectors randomly check for tickets.
+If you do not have a ticket, have the wrong ticket, or fail to validate your ticket, you could be fined up to 60 times the basic fare.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Greece’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Greece’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Greece should monitor U.S. maritime advisories and alerts at www.marad.dot.gov/msci, the U.S. Coast Guard homeport website, https://homeport.uscg.mil, and the NGA broadcast warnings website https://msi.nga.mil/NGAPortal/MSI.portal.
 Greece implemented a Recreational and Daily Tour Cruise Ships Fee on all private and professional leisure ships with a total length of over seven meters, regardless of flag, in Greek territorial waters.
 Mariners should consult https://www.aade.gr/polites/etepai for details.